-Barring the issues already mentioned in this section, there were no material administration service issues discussed in the last Scheme year which need to be reported here by the Trustees.
-Overall, despite the underperformance against SLAs, the Trustees are confident that the processes and controls in place with the administrator are robust and will ensure that the financial transactions which are important to members are dealt with properly.
+There were no material administration service issues discussed in the last Scheme year which need to be reported here by the Trustees.
+Overall, the Trustees are confident that the processes and controls in place with the administrator are robust and will ensure that the financial transactions which are important to members are dealt with properly.
 As a result, I am confident that all core financial transactions have been processed accurately and within a reasonable time.